Steps to Becoming an Accountant in North Dakota

 Salaries and Top Industries for North Dakota Accountants

-The oil surge alone has created a boom for skilled accountants and auditors who are needed more than ever to navigate an increasingly complex corporate tax environment.
-This growing demand for experienced and properly credentialed managerial accountants, controllers, and auditors has resulted in higher starting salary offers as companies compete for top talent.
+The oil surge alone has created a boom for skilled accountants and auditors who are needed to navigate an increasingly complex corporate tax environment.
+This growing demand for experienced and properly credentialed managerial accountants, controllers, and auditors has resulted in higher salary offers as companies compete for top talent.

 Salaries for Accountants in North Dakota Working in Different Specialized Roles

 Because a number of factors can influence salaries for accountants, including the size of the company, the industry in which the company operates, and any specialized skills and credentials an accountant might hold, the BLS also breaks down what accountants are earning based on the these factors.